z80playground/cpm-fat/README.md

 This repository contains two things:

 * The assembly language source-files which will build CP/M.
-* A set of binaries which can be copied to your USB-stick to produce a useful system.
+* A set of binaries, organized into distinct drives, which can be copied to your USB-stick to produce a useful system.
   * Some of the binaries are generated from the sources beneath [utils/](utils/).

 ## Source Code